 Shingles | Direct Contact | Vaccine can still be given if you have had shingles. |

-Yellow fever vaccination is required for all travellers over 9 months of age.
+Yellow fever vaccination is highly recommended.
 Recent outbreaks in Brazil and various regions of Africa have underscored the importance of this vaccine.

 Some tick-borne infections are present as well.
 Be sure to take precautions.